Carmen – Uma biografia: Summary

 Year after year, the journalist Ruy Castro follows the lives of Carmen Miranda, "the most famous Brazilian 20th century", of her birth in a village in Portugal and the arrival in Rio de Janeiro in 1909, with ten months old, and yours recognition Brazilian and international.
 The work recounts the meteoric rise of Miranda, comes to her problems with stimulants, sleeping pills, alcohol, and deals with the intimacy of sexual relations of the star.
-A revealing book, which shows that behind the joy of artist, there were a real woman.
+A revealing book, which shows that behind the joy of the artist, there were a real woman.

 Carmen is the largest biography of an artist ever published in Brazil.
 The journalist writes in the book that the superficial idea of the stereotype perpetuated by Carmen Miranda would have been an imposition of Hollywood.
 The films featuring the singer are usually associated with "the Good Neighbor Policy" cultural outreach strategy (for commercial purposes) US with Latin America devised by Nelson Rockefeller and supported by President Franklin D. Roosevelt.
 According to Castro, "they may even have contributed to the plan, but did not start because of it."